spbarot/spbarot.github.io/docs/Labs/Lab 5 - Open Loop Control.md

 ## I. Objective

-The primary objective of this lab is to change the controls of the robot from a manual scheme to an open loop scheme.
+The primary objective of this lab is to change the controls of the robot from a manual scheme to an open loop scheme [1].
 The off-the-shelf robot’s electronics shall be gutted and replaced by the laboratory equipment.
 The secondary goal of the lab is to interface the two dual motor drivers and integrate them with the Artemis.
 All electronics shall be securely mounted to the robot chassis upon the completion of this lab.
 The robot should be able to execute a programmed series of movies with the help of the two dual motor drivers.

 ---